uforia/MatterBot/README.md

 ### General information

-`matterfeed.py` goes through the `modules` directory and will run all detected modules every 5 minutes, outputting the results to the specified channels.
+`matterfeed.py` goes through the `modules` directory and will run all detected modules every (by default) 5 minutes, outputting the results to the specified channels.
 Every module has its own custom configuration: you'll need to check the individual directories for more information.
 For example, the WikiJS module requires you to have a WikiJS instance with GraphQL API access, as well as a Microsoft Azure Search instance.
 You'll need to put the API key etc. in its configuration for it to work properly.

 ### Getting started

 1) Copy `config.defaults.yaml` to `config.yaml` and edit the settings.
 2) For every module you want to use, check the respective configuration in `modules/.../`.
-Create a `settings.py` and use that to override the configuration from `defaults.py`.
-If you do not want to use a module, the easiest way to disable it is to rename the `feed.py` file to something else, so it will not be detected on startup.
+If you do not want to use a `feed` module, the easiest way to disable it is to move the directory somewhere else (or delete it), so it will not be detected on startup.
 3) Start up the `matterfeed.py` and watch the logfile for errors.

 ## matterbot.py